-- 11. The length-weight parameters were re-estimated using the fish sampled during the 2014 survey.
-The analysis resulted in estimates of weight at length that were slightly higher than the previous years' estimates. - 12.
-Growth parameters were re-evaluated in 2011 from the size at age for cohorts that were sufficiently large for their modal length and well characterised in assessments.
-These values were used in the assessment for the 2014 season.
+11. The length-weight parameters were re-estimated using the fish sampled during the 2015 survey.
+The analysis resulted in estimates of weight at length that were slightly lower than the previous years' estimates.

+12. Growth parameters were re-evaluated in 2011 from the size at age for cohorts that were sufficiently large for their modal length and well characterised in assessments.
+These values were used in the assessment for the 2016 season.
 Other fixed parameters remain unchanged from previous assessments (Table 2).

-Figure 2: Strata and sampling hauls from the 2014 random stratified trawl survey in Division 58.5.2 used in the 2014 Champsocephalus gunnari assessment.
+Figure 2: Strata and sampling hauls from the 2016 random stratified trawl survey in Division 58.5.2 used in the 2016 Champsocephalus gunnari assessment.
 Points are locations of hauls, with 10 stations in Plateau West, 18 stations in Gunnari Ridge and 30 stations in Plateau Southeast.
-Points outside these strata show stations only where icefish were caught.

-Table 2: Fixed parameters used in the 2014 assessment of Champsocephalus gunnari in Division 58.5.2.
+Table 2: Fixed parameters used in the 2015 assessment of Champ socephalus gi unnari i n Di vision 58.5.2.

 Component Parameter Value Units

-Natural mortality M 0.4 $\mathbf{y}^{-1}$
+Natural mortality М 0.4 $y^{-1}$

-VBGF K 0.379 $\mathbf{y}^{-1}$
+VBGF K 0.379 $y^{-1}$

-VBGF $t_0$ 0.057 y
+VBGF $t_0$ 0.057 У

-VBGF $L{\infty}$ 438 mm
+VBGF $L\infty$ 438 mm

-Length-to-weight 'a' $8.123 \times 10^{10}$ kg/mm
+Length-to-weight 'a' $1.32 \times 10^{9}$ kg/mm

-Length-to-weight 'b' 3.34
+Length-to-weight 'b ' 3.247